pravega/pravega/documentation/src/docs/controller-service.md

 executing the task.
 If the metadata is not updated within the desired time frame, the Event is discarded.

-- Once scale processing starts, it first sets the Stream State *Scaling*.
+- Once scale processing starts, it first sets the Stream State to *Scaling*.
 - Then creates new Stream Segments in Segment Store.
 After successfully creating new Stream Segments, it updates the History Table with a partial record corresponding to new _epoch_ which contains the list of Stream Segments as they would appear post scale.
 Following is the workflow:

     1. Each new _epoch_ creation also creates a new root _epoch_ node under which metadata for all transactions from that _epoch_ reside.
     2. So as the scale is performed, there would be a node corresponding to old _epoch_ and now there will also be a root node for new _epoch_.
     3. Any Transaction creation from this point on will be done against new _epoch_.
     4. Now the workflow attempts to complete scale by opportunistically attempting to delete the old _epoch_.
     5. Old _epoch_ can be deleted if and only if there are no Transactions under its tree.
 Once we are sure there are no Transactions on old _epoch_, we can proceed with sealing old Stream Segments and completing the scale.

 - After old Stream Segments are sealed successfully, the partial record in History Table is now